morgoe/yogaruka/_includes/content/yoga/prices.md

 {% include price.html title="Intro 14 Day Pass" subtitle="Unlimited classes for 14 days ONLINE ONLY" amount="$35" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 Once you've used up your Intro pass, we have 2 easy membership options and a multi-class pass to cover for all situations and necessities.
-We want to keep things very simple so all you ever need to worry about is your practice!
+We want to keep things simple so all you ever need to worry about is your practice!

+Anyone present in the house (same IP address) can take any class, so please feel free to invite the whole family to join in.
+If you want and **can afford** supporting us, however, please consider buying one of our family passes.